kattu99/ReadingList/README.md

 2. The Accidental Prime Minister: The Making and Unmaking of Manmohan Singh, *Sanjaya Baru*
 3. Capitalism in America: A History, *Alan Greenspan, Adrian Wooldridge*
 4. Barbarians at the Gate: : The Fall of RJR Nabisco, *Bryan Burrough, John Helyar*.
+5. The Storm Before the Storm: The Beginning of the End of the Roman Republic, *Mike Duncan*
 ### 2021
 1. The Future of Freedom: Illiberal Democracy at Home and Abroad, *Fareed Zakaria*
 2. A Promised Land, *Barack Obama*